 Before copying, please check the Library's handling process and familiarise yourself with the copyright guidelines.
 These are displayed in the Copy Services Room and the Rare Materials Room.

 Please help us to preserve our collections by checking to see if the item you wish to copy is available electronically already.
 Staff will be happy to advise you how to check.

-- Scanners are available in the Copy Services Rooms on level 2 and 3 and the Rare Materials Room.
+- Scanners are available in the Copy Services Rooms on level 2 and 3.

 - Scanned images can be printed to black-and-white printers or saved (in colour) to memory/USB stick in the Copy Services Rooms.

 To print, scan or copy you will need to put money on your Library card using the machine in the Copy Services Room on level 2.
 The machine only takes cash; debit and credit cards are not accepted.
 You will then need to scan your Library card to retrieve printing from the printer, or to use the scanner.

 Always observe copyright law and remember that you may only make copies for the purposes of research for a non-commercial purpose or private study.
 You must not reproduce or distribute images taken for personal use.